olekspickle/bevy_ahoy/readme.md

 ## Inspiration

-- The underlying move-and-slide uses Avian's implementation, the ispirations for which are [listed in the implementing PR](https://github.com/avianphysics/avian/pull/894).
+- The underlying move-and-slide uses Avian's implementation, the inspirations for which are [listed in the implementing PR](https://github.com/avianphysics/avian/pull/894).
 - The core principles of the KCC derive from the Quake KCC.
 I highly recommend reading [myria666/qMovementDoc](https://github.com/myria666/qMovementDoc) if you want to know how it works :)
 - The specific implementation flavor of the KCC is heavily inspired by Counter Strike: Source